Want to take the Paris off the beaten path? Here are the hidden gems of Paris plus the nontouristy things to do that you won’t find in guide books.

 It is also a real pleasure for the eyes because a lot of work is being done on the presentation.

 The setting is simple and pleasant in the image of its two managers, David and Adrien.
 Don’t forget to book in advance because the locals are always rushing there!

 Pâtisserie Stohrer – For an afternoon snack

-What could be better for an afternoon snack than an excellent French pastry!
+What could be better for an afternoon snack than an excellent Parisian pastry!